Opentrons/opentrons/RELEASING.md

 ## Releasing Robot Software Stacks

-Our release process is still a work-in-progress.
 The app and API projects are currently versioned together to ensure interoperability.

 1. Ensure you have a release created in GitHub for the robot stack you're releasing - buildroot for ot-2, oe-core for ot-3 - with all the changes you want in this release, if any.
 If there are no system changes, you don't have to create a new release; the last tag in the system repo is used for release builds.